dali-lab/build/workshops/what-is-dali/index_slides.md

 ???
-* How many of you have used this?
+* dali is how you get into yc

 ---